MSLNZ/msl-package-manager/docs/cli_usage.rst

    request will automatically update the GitHub or PyPI cache.
 To force the cache to be updated immediately include the ``--update-cache`` flag.

-To read the help documentation from the command line, type:
+To read the help documentation from the command line, run:

 .. code-block:: console